ucl98/gpt4_langchain_pdf-detailed-walktrough/README.md

 Some have reported issues with this project when they start it in china.
 There might be regional blocking from openai/pinecone (21.05.2023).

 #### Solution from jchermy
-1. : Create Cloudflare Worker, refer to https://github.com/noobnooc/noobnooc/discussions/9;
+1.: Create Cloudflare Worker, refer to https://github.com/noobnooc/noobnooc/discussions/9;
-2. ：proxy all the needs of openai.
+2.：Proxy all the needs of openai.
 The example is as follows:
   ```js
   const embeddings = new OpenAIEmbeddings(undefined, {
     basePath: 'https://openai.1rmb.tk/v1/',